Pyrgus centaureae wyandot

-Pyrgus centaureae wyandot, the Appalachian grizzled skipper, is a small, brown, gray and white butterfly known to inhabit parts of the Appalachian highlands and Northern Michigan.
+Pyrgus centaureae wyandot, the Appalachian grizzled skipper, is a small, brown, gray and white butterfly known to inhabit parts of the Appalachian Highlands and Northern Michigan.
 It can be identified by its characteristic checkered wing pattern formed by the scales on the fore- and hindwings.
 The butterflies are known to prefer sites with minimal vegetation, such as open areas in hardwood forests, as well as sites of recent disturbance.
 The skipper's main larval food plants include Canada cinquefoil (Potentilla canadensis) and wild strawberry (Fragaria virginiana) depending on the specific population's range.
-The butterfly is listed as a federal species of concern and holds a stated-endangered title in Ohio and New Jersey.
+The butterfly is listed as a federal species of concern and holds a state endangered title in Ohio and New Jersey.

 Description

 The Appalachian grizzled skipper butterfly is a subspecies of the butterfly Pyrgus centaureae or northern grizzled skipper.
 The Appalachian skipper is characterized by its gray and brown top color, distinctive white checkered markings on the wings and wing edges as well as its unusual flight pattern.
 The butterflies are known to grow anywhere from around 29 to 33 millimeters in size.
 The grizzled skipper rarely flies above three feet off the ground and does so in quick, jerky movements.
 The skipper is hard to spot while flying because of its dingy color and its likeness to the exposed ground.
 When threatened, the butterfly typically lands in the vegetation, making it hard to find for predators.